|The Carnegie Mellon University|

 THE LOGISTICS OF USING PGS

 Approved researchers can submit plaintext passwords to PGS over SSL.
 The passwords in the file you upload will automatically be loaded into our systems that simulate password cracking.
-Note that our simulations of the different cracking approaches take different amounts of time; and depending on system load, calculating results may take several weeks.
+Note that our simulations of the different cracking approaches take different amounts of time; and depending on system load, calculating results may take a week.
 When the calculations are finished, we will send you an email with an encrypted "guessability file" that provides a guess number for each password you uploaded under that particular password-cracking approach.
 In our recent study, we found that the minimum guess number across the cracking approaches we simulated was a conservative estimate of a password's vulnerability to a professional attacker, at least through our cutoff of 10 trillion guesses.

 In more detail, each time approved researchers wish to compute guessability for one or more sets of passwords, they should upload to PGS a single text file with one password per line, and no additional information.
 Here is a sample input file.
 At the time you upload passwords, you will have the opportunity to select which cracking approaches (and in what configurations) you want us to simulate from among those we currently support.
 Each guessability file you receive back via email will be a two-column (tab-delimited) file in which the first column contains the plaintext passwords and the second column contains how many guesses the given cracking approach took to guess that password, or a "-5" to indicate that it did not guess that password.
 The first line of the guessability file, however, will provide metadata about the cracking approach (e.g., what approach, what configuration, the number of guesses simulated).
 Here is a sample output file.
-The guessability file will be sent as an attachment and will be GPG-encrypted using a password you specify upon uploading the original password file.
+The guessability file will be sent as an attachment and will be GPG-encrypted using a password this service provides to you upon uploading the original password file.

 After we return your results, we will delete your passwords from our system within 14 days.
 We do not immediately delete them in case there is a problem transmitting them to you.
 We will not use your passwords for our own research or share them with other parties.
 We do our best to maintain the confidentiality of uploaded passwords by limiting the time they are stored on our system, limiting who has access to our system, and transmitting results to you in encrypted form.
 However, we cannot provide confidentiality guarantees.
 Therefore, it is critical that you do not send us any accompanying usernames or other information associated with the uploaded passwords.
 Please note that Carnegie Mellon University may be required to disclose the passwords you upload and information about your identity and research project as required by law, regulation, subpoena, or court order.